edng5/summarize/README.txt

 Summarize by Edward Ng (2023)
-Summarizes text and extracts the key information.
+Summarizes text and extracts the key information to display as a PDF.
 Supports PDF, websites and audio file inputs.
+Two methods of summary:
+  Extractive Text Summary - by using a text rank algorithm.
+  Abstractive Text Summary - by using Pegasus Transformer pretrained model.

-Uses spaCy,
+Uses SpaCy, Transformer
-Uses en_core_web_sm
+Uses en_core_web_sm, Pegasus

 COMPLETED:
 summarize function